Play Live Radio

 “The intent of the program initially was to insert money into the local food economy," said Natalie Loots, the community food security program manager with the Utah Department of Health and Human Services.

-According to Loots, the program provided money to disadvantaged farmers, which includes farmers of color, new farmers, young farmers, veterans, and low income farmers.
-The farmers grew fresh produce for local food pantries and people in need.
+According to Loots, the program provided money to farmers from disadvantaged groups, including farmers of color, new farmers, young farmers, veterans, and low income farmers.
+The farmers used the money to grow fresh produce for local food pantries and people in need.

-According to the USDA Agricultural Marketing Service, the program disbursed over $700 million to all 50 states, including 2.7 million to Utah.
+Statistics from the USDA Agricultural Marketing Service show that the program disbursed over $700 million across all 50 states, including 2.7 million to Utah.

 Jessica Miller is the chief impact officer at Community Action Services and Food Bank, an organization that used about $1 million from the Local Food Purchase Assistance program to distribute food to 130,000 hungry Utahns.
 She said that it’s almost unheard of for food pantries to distribute fresh, local produce.

-“We do have partnerships with other providers, a lot of them grocery stores," Miller said.
-"We’ll get grocery rescue that will provide produce, but it's often on its last leg, and so it's not the fresh straight-from-the-farm produce that we were getting through the LFPA program."
+"We’ll get grocery rescue that will provide produce," Miller said, "but it's often on its last leg, and so it's not the fresh straight-from-the-farm produce that we were getting through the LFPA program."

 "To my knowledge," Miller continued, "this is the first program, definitely that we've been a part of, that has allowed us to do that.”

-In Utah, the DHHS put out a request for applications and partnered with various community organizations and small farmers around the state to serve Utahns in need.
-According to the DHHS website, the program has helped to deliver almost half a million pounds of food to 234,000 food-insecure Utahns.
+In Utah, the DHHS partnered with various community organizations and small farmers around the state to serve Utahns in need.
+According to official data, the program has helped to deliver almost half a million pounds of food to 234,000 food-insecure Utahns.

 The program was instrumental in helping many food security nonprofits find their feet.
 One such organization is the Village Cooperative.
-Darin Mann, the cooperative's founder, started growing food in his own garden and began giving it out to people in his community suffering from food insecurity.
+Darin Mann, the cooperative's founder, started growing food in his own garden in 2019 and distributing to people in his community suffering from food insecurity.

-Mann said that the Local Food Purchase Assistance program provided funds for the Village Cooperative to expand its services for communities and people on a much larger scale.
+Mann said that the LFPA program provided funds for the Village Cooperative to expand its services for communities and people on a much larger scale.

 “Three years ago, I applied for the LFPA program," Mann said.
-"And so we started to coordinate with all these different farms, including our own gardens and the Wasatch community garden, and then we would distribute that to our own network of people who signed up for our program.
-As well as we had a partnership with the kajira Islamic center, they were one of our biggest partners, where we would show up every Friday at the mosque and give out food to people who signed up for that program."
+"We started to coordinate with all these different farms, including our own gardens and Wasatch Community Gardens, and then we would distribute that to our own network of people who signed up for our program.
+We had a partnership with the Khadeeja Islamic Center; they were one of our biggest partners, where we would show up every Friday at the mosque and give out food to people who signed up for that program."

-“The LFPA program really allowed us to grow and start to pay staff and make sure we had somebody on retainer that can always maintain the gardens, maintain the quality of the product,” explained Mann.
+“The LFPA program really allowed us to grow and start to pay staff and make sure we had somebody on retainer that could maintain the gardens, maintain the quality of the product,” explained Mann.

 Despite its early success, the federally-funded program was brought to a sudden halt by the incoming Trump administration in early 2025.